Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 → Export / Print

-to enable “Preserve whitespace and single line break” when export.
-For details, please check Whitespace and Line Breaks in typora.
+to enable “Preserve whitespace and single line break” when exporting.
+For details, please check Whitespace and Line Breaks in Typora.

-If you use custom command like node xxx
+If you use a custom command like node xxx

 , please make sure node